Geometric bound on structure factor

 Although $q^4$ term is more complicated, its isotropic component is fairly simple.
 We define the isotropic component of $S(\vec{q})$ as $\isoS(q)=\int_{\abs{\vec{q}}=q}\dd{\Omega} S(\vec{q})/A_{d}$, where $d$ is the spatial dimension, $\int\dd\Omega$ is integration over solid angle, and $A_{d}$ is the total solid angle in $d$-dimensions.
 We expand $\isoS(q)$ in $q$ as

 where $S_2$ and $S_4$ are given by

 Here and hereafter, $\tr$ represents the sum over the spatial indices $x, y, \dots$.
 In probability theory, the fourth moment, such as $\expval{x^4}$, is referred to as kurtosis (up to appropriate normalization), thus we shall call $S_4$ \textit{kurtosis} from now on.
-Since the last term in $S_4$ is semi-positive, we see that $S_4$ has a lower bound determined solely by the quadratic coefficients of structure factor $K$:
+Since the last term in $S_4$ is semi-positive, we see a lower bound on $S_4$ determined solely by the quadratic coefficients of structure factor, $K$:

+Notably, the bound on $S_4$ is set by the square of $K$.
+Since $K$ is related to quantum metric~\cite{onishi_quantum_2024}, this observation suggests a relation between $S_4$ and the quadratic form of quantum geometry.

-While the above inequality was derived for the special case of atomic insulators, in the rest of this work we will present a generalization of Eq.~\eqref{eq:S4_bound_atom} that is applicable to all band insulators.
-That is, the isotropic part of $S(q)$ at $q^4$ order has a lower bound given by the quantum geometry of the occupied bands, involving both the quantum metric and Berry curvature.
+In the rest of this work, we will present a generalization of Eq.~\eqref{eq:S4_bound_atom} that applies to all band insulators.
+That is, the isotropic part of $S(q)$ at $q^4$ order has a lower bound given by the quadratic form of quantum geometry in $k$-space, involving both the quantum metric and Berry curvature.

 \textit{General theory. ---} Consider a $d$-dimensional non-interacting band insulator.
 The static structure factor at finite small $\vec{q}$ is given by~\cite{onishi2024h}